AndrewPBartson/super-trucker/README.md

 **Part 3 - Obtain and sort weather data**

-For each location on the schedule, the server gathers weather data for the next seven days.
+For each location on the schedule, the server gathers weather data for the next eight days.
 Weather data is gathered from two sources: Open Weather Map and US National Weather Service.
-From this data, the app pulls out the weather forecast that is relevant for the time/location stamp for each point on the schedule.
-While calculating the schedule and selecting relevant weather data, the server must adjust for the timezone difference for each location.
-Before the final dataset is returned to the client, it is grouped into days to facilitate presentation of a daily schedule to the user.
+From this data, the app pulls out the weather forecast that is relevant for each time and location on the schedule.
+While calculating the schedule and selecting relevant weather data, the server adjusts for the timezone differences.
+Two times are shown for each location - 1) local time 2) time at user's home.
+The scheduled is summarized by days, so that locations, arrival times, and weather reports for each day are grouped together.

 **Part 4 - Display trip schedule - location, time, and weather**

-When the response comes back to the client, the user sees the route displayed in a table with relevant weather icons, temperature, and summary, that is, weather data for each location at the day and time when the user will be there.
-Thus at a glance, the user can get a good idea about the probable weather during the trip and the potential for weather hazards such as ice and snow.
+When the response comes back to the client, the route is displayed in two ways - 1) In the form of table, like a train schedule 2) On a map with weather icons along the highways.
+At a glance, the user can see the probable weather along the route and the potential for weather hazards such as ice and snow.

 **About Weather APIs**